Jump to Content

 Is Fitbit part of Google for Health?

 Fitbit is dedicated to helping people lead healthier, more active lives.
-Fitbit was acquired by Google in 2021.
+Fitbit was acquired by Google in 2021 and is one of the ways Google brings our technology to the world of health.

 Where can I find the latest Google for Health news?